-Birmingham Education Partnership (BEP) and TIDE~ Global Learning (TIDE) are delighted to announce a new partnership to help schools and young people engage with Global and local issues.
+Birmingham Education Partnership & TIDE~ Global Learning are delighted to announce a new partnership to help schools and young people engage with global discussion.

 The global issues project is a chance to explore how a variety of issues are represented on both an international and local scale, and how to bring this into the classroom for the benefit of the school.

-This project will provide a space to discuss barriers, benefits and beyond.
-It allows teachers to communicate their experiences and share best practice around the discussion of global issues in the classroom and identify how this can underpin the development of the school.
+BEP & Tide~ aim to provide a space to discuss barriers, benefits and beyond.
+It allows teachers to communicate their experiences and share best practice around the inclusion of global discussion in the classroom and identify how this can underpin the development of the school.